NurValues: Real-World Nursing Values Evaluation for Large Language Models in Clinical Context: Experiment

 \textbf{(2) Hard-Level: sharp performance degradation.} All models experience substantial accuracy drops on the Hard-Level set. \textbf{Claude 3.5 Sonnet} remains the most robust (Acc. = 89.50\%, Ma-F1 = 89.43).
 Others degrade more severely: \textbf{DeepSeek-V3} drops 51.60\% (to 42.95\%), and \textbf{Llama-3-8B-Instruct} falls 77.32\% (to 6.73\%).
 This demonstrates that the Hard-Level setting effectively increases task complexity through longer context, ambiguity, and misleading cues.

 \textbf{(3) General vs. Medical LLMs.} General LLMs consistently outperform medical LLMs.
 On Easy-Level, general LLMs average 89.99\% accuracy vs. 88.93\% for medical LLMs.
 The gap widens sharply on Hard-Level: general LLMs average 43.12\% accuracy, while medical LLMs drop to 23.25\%.
 For instance, \textbf{OpenBioLLM-70B} and \textbf{Llama3-Med42-70B} score only 13.55\% and 18.77\%, respectively.
-This suggests that domain-specific fine-tuning improves clinical Q\&A but not ethical reasoning, where general LLMs trained with broader human feedback perform more reliably.
+This suggests that domain-specific fine-tuning improves clinical Q\&A but not ethical reasoning, where general LLMs trained with broader human feedback perform more reliably (See App.~\ref{app:Domain_Knowledge_Fine-Tuning} for analysis of domain knowledge fine-tuning on value alignment).

+\textbf{(4) Reasoning vs. Non-Reasoning models LLMs.} The reasoning models (Gemini-2.5-Pro-Preview, o1, DeepSeek-R1, and Qwen-QwQ-Plus) do not consistently outperform strong non-reasoning models on NurValues.
+Even the best-performance reasoning model Gemini-2.5-Pro-Preview only ranks 3 out of 23 LLMs on the Easy-Level task.
+Furthermore, on the Hard-Level task, it gets accuracy of 66.23\%, which is far from the best-performance non-reasoning model Claude 3.5 Sonnet (89.50\%).
+This discrepancy can be partly explained by the nature of the benchmark itself.
+NurValues does not evaluate multi-step formal reasoning; instead, it centers on value grounding and ethical prioritization under narrative bias - areas for which reasoning models are not specifically trained.
+These models are primarily optimized for tasks requiring explicit step-by-step logical decomposition, such as mathematical problem solving, symbolic reasoning, and program synthesis.
+Consequently, their strengths in procedural reasoning do not directly transfer to the value-dependent and context-sensitive judgments assessed by NurValues.